 Banner image: Video still from "String" by Karen Y. Chan - karenychan.com

 77Art is host to an artist residency program, which is held during the summer months.
-Six visual artists per session will be selected for this self-directed residency.
-The residency is designed to give emerging artists time and space to create new works and expand their practice.
+The residency is self-directed and designed to give emerging artists time and space to create new works and expand their practice.
 Our private studios are spacious with large windows that provide ample natural light and their proximity allows for the right balance of privacy and community.
 There are no requirements that artists complete projects during their stay at 77Art, however the residency will culminate in an exhibition of resident work.
 Our emphasis is on community outreach and artists should come prepared to interact with the public during open studios and be present at events throughout the residency period.

 What we offer